nadiahpk/nadiahpk.github.io/_posts/2019-02-26-structural-uncertainty.md

 straightforward three-valued logical system:
 (1) possible, (2) necessary, or (3) impossible.

-When applying this three-valued system to structural uncertainty problems, we operate from a fundamental premise: if a species response pattern observed in the 'correct' structure is impossible within a candidate structure, then that candidate structure itself must be impossible.
+To apply this three-valued system to structural uncertainty problems, I operate from a fundamental premise: if a species response pattern observed in the 'correct' structure is impossible within a candidate structure, then that candidate structure itself must be impossible.